paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 This proportionality applies even when there aren't distinct groups.
 In the example below, there is a difference between STV and the other methods.
 STV picks a set of candidates that is spaced more widely to cover a larger area of voters.
 The other methods tend to pick candidates more toward the center.
 This is probably because STV considers the first choices above others, while the other systems consider all the options at the same time.

-{% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA31Ty25TQQz9l1l7Mfb4MTe7fgAL2qqbKIuAuqgUSFQVRFXBt-PxARUJiiLd49fYx2cmL6233X6vndj6gfbMaamnpUrStxXqTsIjrdlJKhcbsXAaIkHsq0pC05Jl-cr2ilmetGUNTmv-slj8cKDGa3LkPK8SM-KIlRht16lp27UfrI2ale9ZnslI6PTXLzPzzcz2ZoZ79ebFZVCQrsQi2liQAZnkUQAq7IDkwpqYk1kScw5Tk-yZUcmeGRQBoI8oSrLPSEAfCXgT3lYHRi_SvPTgSgyps2MgD0YjO-1T0n_91lFHMSYMCJF3QYOUjDxXnpT3lcFVrhi6lFF-NeXVzOF7qdaqtab-n4B6kdbAnWJFhVAG8Q3rGYQyrGcQygwAoSyQm7WNQSjvAK5Kx7U55HYr5vl4m6OFg4FvBQEGgbMBgWMAIHCAQazn195_OT8dbz6eH-_zWZZzdbk8nr8eT7_9dw-fHz4dv6V7c3uX3-vr-l7dtfV2A73mn9ew4tBjdgDYTLCZYDO1tpwGwLV-OJ5O56fb58t9_ldA6_tPpHa3y9IDAAA)"
+{% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA41Ty24TQRD8lzm30EzPq9c3LpzgEBJxsXxYjA9WjNeJHESEyLdT02WEI4SELG2_pqurH_4RYlit192k2UbWqlGsupIkWYaW6nTRpiypmLtUkqahxSxTHErH--jaFBEsQ0v5kqlIaOqZRaw7fsErL1miqA5fzdLyZiMhDUpaKjnVKM1rFUN99ZQmmtp4msMqSihhFV5SCxKq2w0ACHaIKH_9EDFEkBGR8aLNvxoQg4zh1cvJX2q-dl-FATEKpuSlkg2X0kVqqVCQGDi6ALNUIMEjVcjJ3ai9glcBliCAoxDE0UIncDIEcbTTMlqTJ-RILmM6yQOZjHJmnIwykNZY2r9_A6AxhXXyRGRRyVIE-5EuJrgPOJGAqxgngrwS_4x-mOlSi7SKvo6C1zoDMkkeJvhhJuV_-JXmUymdZ8A5lMmdlaupnEHlNCtnUDnNWik4zdoZM2-2cpqNKI0ojZNsRGmDojrpRohGBo377Mzt3GdXikzBLXQy6ONiw83Tcp5vt8vjDhfpxtvT6XH5Nh9-2x_2x_3X-TvM27tP-O4enubDu3m7P-zPz--X7XzeL8cwTr8T1643NvycjUUKMjN2Zbw0K96cVQo2ZsQz9mejvzdY0sQOP8-Hw3K-ez7t8Ef8OB_vd1_Cz19X_VUPWwQAAA)"
-title = "Differences Between Proportional Methods" caption = "STV picks a broader set of candidates to match the voters, but other methods pick more broad candidates that more voters would like." comment = "The explanation is going to be tricky" id = "distribution_matching_sim" %}
+title = "Differences Regarding Evenly Spaced Winners" caption = "STV picks a broader set of candidates to match the voters, but other methods pick more broad candidates that more voters would like." comment = "The explanation is going to be tricky" id = "distribution_matching_sim" %}